WhymustIhaveaname/CraigslistMiniApp/README.md

         </body>
         </html>
         ```
-    c. on GitHub, goto Settings --> Pages --> Build and deployment, to deploy it
+    c. on GitHub, go to Settings --> Pages --> Build and deployment, to deploy it

-2. Find [@BotFather](https://t.me/BotFather) on Telegram, creat a new bot, select your bot --> Bot Settings --> Menu Button --> add the url of the `index.html` you just hold.
-Then you should could launch the Mini App using the Bot's menu button.
+4. Find [@BotFather](https://t.me/BotFather) on Telegram, create a new bot, select your bot --> Bot Settings --> Menu Button --> add the url of the `index.html` you hold.
+Then, you should be able to launch the Mini App using the Bot's menu button.

 ### File Descriptions

-* `index.html` is the main page that you will add to bot's menu and Telegram loads.
+* `index.html` is the main page you will add to the bot's menu and Telegram loads.
-* `script.js` is the javascripts.
+* `script.js` is the javascript.
-* `styles.css` is the css (cascating style sheet) file for `index.html`
+* `styles.css` is the CSS (cascading style sheet) file for `index.html`
 * `products.json` is the mock product list.
-Change this to your API address in the realworld.
+Change this to your API address in the real world.
 * `simpleserver.py` holds the file on `127.0.0.1:8000` so that developer can debug locally

 ### Basic Design